-Finally, semantic prosody remains a "contentious term": Many writers use it to refer to the implied attitudinal meaning of a word, whereas Sinclair uses it to refer to the discourse function of a unit of meaning (Hunston 2007, 249).
-Moreover, there seems to be something of a foundational controversy here: While Sinclair (1996) refers to semantic prosody as the outcome of all the choices that a speaker or writer makes, Hoey (2005, 163) envisages the complete opposite of this - the initial impulsion to inform, contradict, praise, etc. If the semantic prosody matches the original intention, presumably the speaker/writer is satisfied.
+Finally, let us merely note that semantic prosody indeed remains a "contentious term," because many writers use it to refer to the implied attitudinal meaning of a word, whereas Sinclair uses it to refer to the discourse function of a unit of meaning (Hunston 2007, 249).
+Moreover, there seems to be something of a foundational controversy here: While Sinclair (1996 [2004a]) refers to semantic prosody as the outcome of all the choices that a speaker or writer makes, Hoey (2005, 163) envisages the complete opposite of this - the initial impulsion to inform, contradict, praise, etc. If the semantic prosody matches the original intention, presumably the speaker/writer is satisfied.

-Let us, by way of conclusion, note briefly that semantic prosody is considered by linguists of the "narrower semantico-prosodic persuasion" to be only one of two kinds of semantic relationships obtaining between collocates, the other being semantic feature copying, which is the tendency of e.g. adjectives to collocate with nouns that they share a semantic feature with, e.g. [PHYSICAL] in physical attack or [SCIENTIFIC] in scientific study/experiment (Bublitz 1996, 6-10).
+Let us, by way of conclusion, note very briefly that semantic prosody is considered by many linguists of the "narrower semantico-prosodic persuasion" to be only one of two kinds of semantic relationships obtaining between collocates, the other being semantic feature copying, which is the tendency of e.g. adjectives to collocate with nouns that they share a semantic feature with, e.g. [PHYSICAL] in physical attack or [SCIENTIFIC] in scientific study/experiment (Bublitz 1996, 6-10).
 In any case, many combinations are not easy to analyze in such terms, due largely to the interplay of semantics and combinability/usage factors.